-This is the first of five ambitious volumes theorizing the structure of governance above and below the central state.
+This is the first of four ambitious volumes theorizing the structure of governance above and below the central state.
 This book sets out a measure of regional authority for 81 countries in North America, Europe, Latin America, Asia, and the Pacific from 1950 to 2010.
 Subnational authority is exercised by individual regions, and this measure is the first that takes individual regions as the unit of analysis.
 On the premise that transparency is a fundamental virtue in measurement, the authors chart a new path in laying out their theoretical, conceptual, and scoring decisions before the reader.
 The book also provides summaries of regional governance in 81 countries for scholars and students alike.

 Liesbet Hooghe, Gary Marks, Arjan H. Schakel 2010.
 The Rise of Regional Authority: A Comparative Study of 42 Democracies (1950-2006).
 London: Routledge, 224pp.
 BOOK (unofficial version).

 This book measures and explains the formal authority of intermediate or regional government in 42 advanced democracies, including the 27 EU member states.
 It tracks regional authority on an annual basis from 1950 to 2006.
 The measure reveals wide variation both cross-sectionally and over time.
 The authors examine four influences – functional pressures, democratization, European integration, and identity – to explain regionalization over the past half-century.
 This unique and comprehensive volume will be a vital resource for students and scholars of comparative politics, public administration and public management, federalism, democratization, nationalism, and multilevel governance.

 Gary Marks and Marco R. Steenbergen (eds.).
 2004.
 European Integration and Political Conflict: Citizens, Parties, Groups.
 Cambridge: Cambridge University Press, 280 pp.

 Europe has experienced the most radical reallocation of authority that has ever taken place in peacetime over the past half-century.
 The ideological conflicts emerging from this development are only now becoming apparent.
 This collection brings together an authoritative group of scholars of European and comparative politics to investigate patterns of conflict arising in the European Union.
 The contributors to the volume conclude that political contestation concerning European integration is rooted in the basic conflicts that have shaped political life in Western Europe for many years.

 Table of Contents